Janusz I the Old: Policy towards the Teutonic Knights

 The friendly relations between Janusz I and Władysław II Jagiełło caused a permanent state of hostility between Masovia from the Teutonic Order.
 In 1393, and for unknown reasons, Janusz I was captured during a visit to the border castle in Złotoria near Narew by the komturs of Balga and Ragnit and imprisoned at Malbork Castle by orders of the Grand Master, Konrad von Jungingen.
 Probably with this actions they wanted to provoke the Polish for war with the Order.
 As a result of the intervention of Władysław II Jagiełło, who sent deputies to the Teutonic Knights, Janusz I was released.
 In 1404 the Knights again captured Janusz I, this time with his wife and sons, and kept them in Saxony.
 Again, only the intervention of the Polish King could release them.

 In August 1409 the komturs of Ostróda and Pokarmin invaded Janusz's domains.
 In retaliation, Janusz I's son Bolesław destroyed Działdowo and 14 surrounding villages.

 Coat of arms of Janus I.

-Between 1409-1411 Janusz I continued his support to Władysław II Jagiełło in the great war against the Teutonic Order and fielded a banner of cavalry to aid the Polish King.
+Between 1409 and 1411 Janusz I continued his support to Władysław II Jagiełło in the great war against the Teutonic Order and fielded a banner of cavalry to aid the Polish King.
 In the village of Czerwińsk nad Wisłą, Janusz I designated the place of concentration of the united Polish-Lithuanian army.
 From there him, at the head his army organized their squadrons of knights and went to Grunwald, where on 15 July 1410 took place the battle.
 Janusz I then participated in the rest of the campaign.
 Władysław II, as way to recompensate his fidelity, give to him the Teutonic castles of Nidzica, Ostróda and Olsztyn.
 However, these acquisitions weren't permanent, because seven months later (1 February 1411) after the sign of the Peace of Thorn, he was forced to return the castles to the Teutonic Order.

 When in 1414 another war broke out with the Teutonic Knights (the called Hunger War), Janusz I again decided to support the King.
-This time, however, probably because of his advanced age, he didn't participated directly in the campaign but sent his son Bolesław.
+This time, however, probably because of his advanced age, he didn't participate directly in the campaign but sent his son Bolesław.